btroncone/learn-rxjs/operators/multicasting/sharereplay.md

 const lastUrl = routeEnd.pipe(
   tap(_ => console.log('executed')),
   pluck('url'),
-  // defaults to last 1 value
+  // defaults to all values so we set it to just keep and replay last one shareReplay(1)
-  shareReplay()
 );

 // requires initial subscription